vektor-inc/vk-blocks/readme.txt

 [ Specification change ][ Classic FAQ / New FAQ ] Support structured data.
 [ Bug fix ][ Link toolbar ] Fix to prevent adding http:// or https:// when a relative path is entered.
 [ Bug fix ][ Post list (Pro) ] Fixed pagination customization in post list.
-[ Bug fix ][ Breadcrumb(Pro) ] Fixed pagination customization in post list.
 [ Other ] Add a mode to extract class name for Font awesome icon.
 [ Other ] Supports custom CSS including pseudo-elements even in block-by-block lazy loading mode.

 = 1.83.0 =
 [ Add function ][ Alert ] Add icon setting and inner block.
-[ Bug fix ][ Grid Column Card ] Fixed an issue where using a synced pattern would cause the destination edit page to crash.
+[ Bug fix ][ Grid Column Card (Pro) ] Fixed an issue where using a synced pattern would cause the destination edit page to crash.
 [ Bug fix ][ Core List ] Add support for handling list color in old settings.
 [ Bug fix ][ Tab Item ] When duplicating an active tab-item block, no more than one tab-item block becomes active.